Emergent social conventions and collective bias in LLM populations: Introduction

-A simulation `trial' consists of a population of $N$ interacting agents.
+A simulation trial consists of a population of $N$ interacting agents.
 At each time-step, two agents are randomly selected for interaction.
-Both agents select a convention, or `name', from a pool of a finite size $W$, and attempt to blindly coordinate with one another.
-If they manage to coordinate, they are rewarded with an increase in their game score, otherwise they are penalized.
-Agents are not informed that their co-player is sampled from a population and are not incentivized to reach a `global' consensus but only to coordinate in a pairwise manner with their partner on each round.
-Importantly, agents are able to remember details about the past $M$ interactions they participated in, including their co-player's convention choice, their own convention, whether the interaction was successful or not, and their own accumulated score over these $M$ interactions.
-The agents' memory is initially empty, so that at their first interaction they produce a random convention chosen from the pool of available names.
-After each interaction, agents see the conventions they and their co-player have chosen, and their cumulative score is updated accordingly.
-Finally, in the experiments on norm change and critical mass theory, we introduce a small number of adversarial agents (i.e., a `committed minority') into each population, who attempt to overturn the established convention by consistently promoting a novel alternative~\cite{xie2011social,centola2018experimental}.
+Interaction rules are specified by prompting the LLM agent (see next section).
+From a multi-agent perspective, each agent outputs a convention, or `name', from a pool of finite size $W$, and these outputs are compared to determine coordination.
+The prompt specifies that if the conventions match, the game score of the agent is incremented, and if they do not match, it is decremented.
+In either scenario, the game scores of both agents change by the same amount.
+This implements an incentive for coordination in pairwise interactions, while no incentive promotes global consensus.
+Moreover, the prompt does not specify that agents are part of a population or provide any detail on how the interaction partner is selected from a group.
+Importantly, the prompt provides the LLM agent with a `memory' storing details about the past $H$ interactions they participated in, including their co-player's convention choice, their own convention choice, whether the interaction was successful or not, and their own accumulated score over these $H$ interactions.
+The memory is initialized as empty so that, in the first interaction, the output is a random convention chosen from the pool of available names.

-These dynamics reflect common types of online interactions where community members engage directly with a large, often anonymous population -- using chat interfaces or messaging technologies -- leading to the adoption of linguistic and behavioral conventions that enable effective coordination with other participants' expectations~\cite{centola2015spontaneous,backstrom2006group,kooti2012emergence,centola2018experimental}, and here are implemented with four different LLM models: Llama 2 70b, Llama 3 70B, Llama 3.1 70B, and Claude 3.5 Sonnet (see Methods).
+Finally, in the experiments on norm change and critical mass theory, we introduce a small number of adversarial agents (i.e., a `committed minority') into each population, who consistently promote a novel alternative at every interaction and irrespectively of their history~\cite{xie2011social,centola2018experimental}.
+These dynamics reflect common types of online interactions where community members engage directly with a large, often anonymous population---using chat interfaces or messaging technologies---leading to the adoption of linguistic and behavioral conventions that enable effective coordination with other participants' expectations~\cite{centola2015spontaneous,backstrom2006group,kooti2012emergence,centola2018experimental}.
+Here, we simulate these social interactions with four different LLM models: \textbf{Llama-2-70b-Chat}, \textbf{Llama-3-70B-Instruct}, \textbf{Llama-3.1-70B-Instruct}, and \textbf{Claude-3.5-Sonnet} (see \textit{Materials and Methods}).

-\subsection{Prompting}
+\subsubsection{\textit{Prompting}}